 We're often trained to memorize our speeches, or at least parts of them.
 There are times, however, when we find that we are reading parts, or even all, of our speeches.

 Maybe you are reading a lengthy quotation from a book to support your speech’s main point.
 Maybe you are a minister reading a section of Scripture during a sermon.
-Maybe you have been asked to introduce the main speaker at a major event and are handed an introduction to read verbatim.
-Or maybe, as a Toastmaster, you are tackling the Interpretive Reading manual in the Advanced Communication Series.
+Or maybe you have been asked to introduce the main speaker at a major event and are handed an introduction to read verbatim.

 It may seem counterintuitive, but reading a text is one of the hardest ways to speak.
 Yes, it makes it easier for you to get the words out.
 But if you want it to sound real, if you want it to sound alive, if you want it to sound like you really believe it, you have to put some effort into it.
 Make it sound like you normally talk.

 All too often I hear speakers going along just fine, but then, when they start reading a segment, they sound flat.
 They might as well say, “blah, blah, blah.”
 As a professional narrator, I know how easily that can happen.

 The energy that you put into a speech and the way that you emphasize your words are important elements in speaking.
 They help keep your audience engaged.
 Those qualities are easier to maintain when you are speaking in your own words—words that reflect your passion for your topic.
 But you can lose that energy when you read a text if you treat all words alike, without any vocal variety.